 Who are we?

-The project’s Hub is located in downtown Montreal, on the Université du Québec à Montréal (UQAM) campus.
+The project’s headquarters are located in downtown Montreal, on the Université du Québec à Montréal (UQAM) campus.

 The Network brings together researchers, decision-makers and members of the philanthropic community from around the world in order to share information, resources, and ideas.

 Created in 2014, in the wake of partnership funding obtained by the National Research Council Canada (NRCC), the Network continues to conduct both action research and fundamental research activities on themes, questions, and issues related to the history and development of philanthropy in Canada, with comparisons to foreign philanthropy.

 The stance adopted in conducting PhiLab’s activities is inspired by theoretical input from the first thinkers of the United States pragmatic approach and methodological developments proposed by the ATD Fourth World organization.

 From pragmatism, we retain the idea that the reflection on and production of knowledge cannot be disassociated from the action and that action relies on the mobilization of reflection capacities and existing knowledge.
 According to this perspective, the stage of society’s development requires a close connection between “thought and action”.

 Concretely, for the research world, this stance requires a close proximity with what John Dewey (1938) deems as the “public” of social inquiry.
 Just as concretely, for the world of action, this stance implies a committed and engaging exchange between the field actors and members of the scientific community.
 The product of this meeting – John Commons (1934) speaks of this combination in terms of social transactions – allows for the combining of and coproduction of knowledge and the combination of practices all the while paying a particular attention to power dynamics and their necessary termination.
 The idea is to work in the inclusivity of perspectives, points of view and interests without them being trivialized or overshadowed.